Summer Session 2016

 June 5-17, Fri./Sat./Sun., 10 a.m.–5 p.m.; Mon./Wed., 6:30–9:30 p.m.

 This summer intensive explores how the myriad of patterns possible on a computer-controlled loom can transform drawings, photographic imagery, and text into the structure of a piece of fabric.

-The first week of the workshop introduces students to using the Pointcarré Computer Jacquard Weaving software, importing images from Photoshop, and weaving samples on the TC-1 computerized jacquard loom.
+The first week of the workshop introduces students to Pointcarré Computer Jacquard Weaving software, importing images from Photoshop, and weaving samples on the TC-1 computerized jacquard loom.
 During the second week, each class begins with instruction followed by open studio, allowing students time to weave.
 The class also discusses the history of Jacquard fabrics and looks at contemporary works created with computerized Jacquard.
+(1 credit)

 Bring to first class: paper and pen for note-taking and a USB stick to save files developed in class.

 Stacy Speyer is an artist curious about structure.
 For over a decade she explored lines in space through her large-scale installations made of dyed and woven sewing thread.
-Experiments through a variety of mediums, ranging from natural materials to digital imagery, have led to a series of geometric structures and an Artist in Residence at the SF Exploratorium.
+Current projects utilize an eclectic range of textile techniques, LED's, computers, laser cut plexi-glass and metal.
+Experiments in a variety of mediums, ranging from natural materials to digital imagery, have led to a series of geometric structures, an Artist in Residence at the SF Exploratorium, and book, Polyhedra: Eye Candy to Feed the Mind.
 Ms. Speyer’s work has been exhibited nationally and is represented in private collections.
 BFA, Kansas City Art Institute; MFA, CCA.